-Location Date Туре Reported Property Damage/Description Palmdale June 2021 Wildfire King Fire began in 90th Street West and West Avenue K and approximately 350 acres were burned.
-Palmdale May 2021 Wildfire Pine Fire burned approximatively 442 acres east of Palmdale.
-Lancaster 08/13/2019 Wildfire West Fire started on August 13, 2019 off of 120th Street West and Coppermill Road, Lancaster in Los Angeles County.
-90 acres burned Palmdale 04/12/2007 Wildfire Brush fire fanned by heavy winds.
-150 firefighters fought a 15- to 20-acre blaze in the desert City of Palmdale.
-Homes were threatened for a time before most of the active flames were knocked down.
-Palmdale (Cheseboro Fire) 2006 Wildfire Cause: Arson; 142 acres burned.
-Palmdale (Sierra Fire) 2005 Wildfire Cause: Playing with fire; 364 acres burned.
-Palmdale (Tovev Fire) 2005 Wildfire Wildfire burned 983 acres; cause unknown.
-Los Angeles/South of Palmdale (Crown Fire) 07/21/2004 Wildfire More than 900 personnel were assigned to fight this fire that threatened 500 homes near the town of Acton, about 10 miles southwest of Palmdale.
+Location Date Туре Reported Property Damage/Description Los Angeles/South of Palmdale (Crown Fire) 07/21/2004 Wildfire More than 900 personnel were assigned to fight this fire that threatened 500 homes near the town of Acton, about 10 miles south west of Palmdale.
 More than 11,970 acres had burned.
 A Red Cross evacuation center was set up in Palmdale.
 Los Angeles/Leona Fire (12 miles west of Palmdale) 09/04/2002 Wildfire Leona fire threatened the communities of Leona Valley, Quartz Hill, Ritter Ranch, and Lost Valley; about 500 homes.
 The 3,200-acre fire destroyed three or four homes and forced the mandatory evacuation of 200 people from Leona Valley and Lost Valley.
 One injury was related to the fire.
 Palmdale 08/08/1998 Wildfire Fire destroyed a home while blazing a 200-acre path across the north end of Palmdale.
 More than 200 Los Angeles County firefighters battled the blaze.

-Table 5-9.
+Table 5-8.
 Historical Wildfire Events